m-d-h-s/mdhs-blog-frontend/README.md

 Once these were completed, we created our sign up/in/out features that includes change password.
 We then worked on connecting to comments to blogs, and both to users.
 While these are connected on the backend, we wanted to be able to show them appropriately on the page.
+We also planned on having a like button for blogs, that would be connected to individual users so they may only like or unlike a blog once (toggle feature).
+We planned to do this in the sameway as a user owns a comment, but just feature in the UI as a like.
 We utilized hide show features on their appropriate buttons for correct user feedback.
 Once we were able to correctly show and hide features, and that we met all requirements for the site, we worked on the styling and higher functionalities of the site, mainly through bootstrap and handlebars.
+Lastly, after adding all the features we wanted, we planned on doing bug fixing.

  ## Problem solving
  - Check that the problem is a requirment